DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/install-isis-script.md

 - **Base Data**: Essential data required for ISIS functionality
 - **Mission-specific Data**: Data for specific planetary missions

-We reccomend only installing base, and use web spice for most spice operations.
+We recommend only installing base, and use web spice for most spice operations.
 See [ISIS Data Docs](isis-data-area.md) for more information.

 ## Environment Variables